Philip Labonte: Personal life

 In 2021, during his appearance on Jamey Jasta's podcast, Labonte revealed that following his divorce in 2017, he quit drinking: "I don't know if I qualify as sober, because I haven't through AA[sic]; I just stopped drinking.
 I stopped because I got divorced and I hit a really low place.
 It was back in 2017, and it was January.
 And I'm, like, 'If I keep drinking, I'm probably gonna drink myself to death.
 So I've gotta put the bottle down.'
 And I just stopped.
 So I don't have a really good story or anything.
-I just was scared to die.”
+I just was scared to die."

 Labonte is an avid gym goer and promotes living a healthy lifestyle.
 He also trains Brazilian jiu jitsu.

 In 2012, Labonte visited service members aboard a Marine Corps base in Lejeune.

 Labonte has a son that was born in October of 2025.

 Political views

 Labonte has stated that he is a libertarian.
 He expressed his support for gun rights, cannabis legalization and criminal justice reform.
 He has also advocated cutting the size of the military and was critical of U.S. intervention overseas and military bases in the Middle East; he stated: "You can be pro-military and not be pro-imperialism.
 You can be pro-military and pro-national events and still think that we have too many bases in foreign countries that we just don't need."
 Labonte moved to New Hampshire to join the libertarian movement taking place in the state.

 He supported Republican presidential candidates Ron Paul in 2012, and Rand Paul in 2016.
 In 2020, he supported Libertarian nominee Jo Jorgensen for the presidential election, while also expressing his detest for the party's leadership.

 In 2023, Labonte became a regular recurring guest on Tim Pool's nightly political podcast, Timcast IRL.

 In 2018, Labonte said that he was an atheist, but has since stated in tweets and Timcast IRL that he is an agnostic.

 Labonte has been vocal about his support for Donald Trump towards the 2024 United States presidential election.
 In response to photos taken of the attempted assassination of Donald Trump, Labonte tweeted, "FUCK YES! put this man in office and DESTROY THE LEFT."

+Labonte has openly expressed anti-feminist beliefs.